From the Front Porch: The Travel Edition

 “Hang in there,” I said as I gently rubbed her arm again, “It won’t always feel this way.”

-And with that we said our goodbyes.
+And with that, we said our goodbyes.

-So, as we prepare to celebrate a weekend that is joy filled for some and complicated for others, I want you to remember those words.
+So, as we prepare to navigate a fresh month, I want you to remember those words and take extra special care of yourself.

-As always, I’ll be cheering you on.
+As always, I’m cheering you on.

 A Few of Our Favorite Things from Around the Web This Week…